luxtagofficial/Apostille-library-docs/docs/guide/transfer.md

 const minRemovalDelta = 0;

-// Initiate a transfer of ownership transaction const transferTransaction = apostille..transfer([newOwnerPublicAccount], [myAccount.publicAccount], quorumDelta, minRemovalDelta);
+// Initiate a transfer of ownership transaction const transferTransaction = apostille.transfer([newOwnerPublicAccount], [myAccount.publicAccount], quorumDelta, minRemovalDelta);

 // I approve this transaction
-const signedTransaction = myAccount.sign(transferTransaction);
+apostilleHttp.addTransaction({
+  initiator: new Initiator(myAccount),
+  transaction: transferTransaction,
+});

-apostilleHttp.announce(signedTransaction).then((reply) => {
+apostilleHttp.announceAll().subscribe((reply) => {
   console.log(reply);
 });
 ```

 Note that we use `ApostillePublicAccount` not `Apostille` here.
-THis is because after the first assignment of ownership, we do not need the private key for the private apostille HD account.
+This is because after the first assignment of ownership, we do not need the private key for the private apostille HD account.

 ::: danger
 `quorum` and `minRemoval` are deltas, not the actual number, unlike in the Ownership example.